-Treatment eligibility may be tied to disability pension (100% or more), the rate of service pension (treatment thresholds) or a combination of the two (50% disability pension +$1 service pension).
-If the veteran is in receipt of less than 50% disability pension, their treatment eligibility is tied to their service pension rate.
+Treatment eligibility may be tied to Disability Compensation Payment (100% or more), the rate of service pension (treatment thresholds) or a combination of the two (50% Disability Compensation Payment +$1 service pension).
+If the veteran is in receipt of less than 50% Disability Compensation Payment, their treatment eligibility is tied to their service pension rate.
 The veteran's rate of pension is calculated using the adjusted income figure, beginning at 50% and scaled upwards.
 The treatment threshold is applied to the rate of pension.

 Withdrawal from VVRS

 There are no penalties for withdrawal from or failure to complete an approved program, although rehabilitation services may be discontinued in such circumstances.
-Veterans withdrawing from the scheme will return to the rate of disability pension applicable prior to participation in the scheme.
+Veterans withdrawing from the scheme will return to the rate of Disability Compensation Payment applicable prior to participation in the scheme.
 Invalidity service pensioners retain permanent incapacity eligibility, and return to the invalidity service pension, subject to the income and assets tests.

 Re-entry into VVRS

 There are no time restrictions on a veteran electing to re-enter the scheme.
 Where a veteran's participation in the scheme was terminated, re-entry would be subject to the normal pre-entry checks.
 Assessment of the likelihood of reaching a suitable work outcome would be particularly relevant in such a case.

 Recovery of the cost of rehabilitation may be required when provided by the Commission to a veteran who is, or may become, entitled to receive compensation from another party (for example, an insurer) for a condition for which the rehabilitation program is being undertaken.
 In these circumstances the Commission can give to the veteran a notice requiring the veteran to pay for the rehabilitation program undertaken.

 Section 24 VEA